-PicoBB implements a version of BBC BASIC on the Raspberry Pi Pico and Pico W. It is derived (with permission) from Richard Russell's BBCSDL.
-It should be noted that PicoBB is not an emulation of the BBC Micro, it is a native implementation of the BBC BASIC language on the ARM cores of the RP2040 chip.
+PicoBB implements a version of BBC BASIC on the Raspberry Pi Pico family.
+It is derived (with permission) from Richard Russell's BBCSDL.
+It should be noted that PicoBB is not an emulation of the BBC Micro, it is a native implementation of the BBC BASIC language on the ARM cores of the RP2040 or RP2350 chips.

 Richard has produced extensive documentation for BBC BASIC as implemented by BBCSDL.
 No attempt is made to replace or reproduce that documentation.
 Instead this document attempts to sumerise how BBC BASIC on the Pico differs from that implemented by BBCSDL on other platforms.